dmx-systems/dmx-documentation/docs/tutorial.rst

 Adding your first association
 *****************************

-Next, you want to visualize that the note is related to the person.

 To create an association between two topics you grab the little dot at the upper border of one of the two topics.
+As we prepare for our interview let's say the "Note for theinterview" shall be related to the person "Cathy Jones".

 .. image:: _static/create-simple-association-1.png